In the Gloaming (song)

 "In the Gloaming" is an 1877 British song composed by Annie Fortescue Harrison with lyrics taken from a poem by Meta Orred.
 Orred's poem (of the same title as the song) appeared in her 1874 book Poems.
 "Gloaming" is a regional dialect term of Scots origin denoting "twilight".

 The 1877 song, a lament of romantic regret, was very popular in the United States that year, and was again popularized in America in the 1910s by a recording made by The American Quartet with Will Oakland.

+Harrison's husband Lord Arthur Hill was the commanding officer of the 2nd Middlesex Artillery Volunteers, which adopted the song as its regimental march.